 Collingwood’s Jasmine Garner kicked the first goal, but Darcy Vescio, a Carlton forward, was the most outstanding player on the night.
 She kicked four goals and scored 24 points.
 The final score saw Carlton defeat Collingwood 46 to 11.

-Overall, the new league has been very well received in Australia.
-Entry to the matches is still free, television ratings are high and crowd attendance remains strong.
+The new league has been well received in Australia.
+Television ratings are high and crowd attendance remains strong.
 The AFLW 2019 grand final attracted 53,034 spectators.

 In our collection